jundellagbo/optimize-youtube-video/readme.txt

 = Tips =
 * Do not lazyload above the fold thumbnails
-* For WP Rocket - disable "Replace Youtube videos by thumbnail" in Lazyload Tab
+* For WP Rocket or LazyLoad plugin - disable "Replace Youtube videos by thumbnail" in Lazyload Tab

 = Maintainer =
 * [Jundell Agbo](https://profiles.wordpress.org/jundellagbo/)